ResetXPDR/MSFS_AutoFPS/README.md

 - Simultaneous PC, FG (native nVidia, FG mod and Lossless Scaling) and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
 - A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions,
+- Auto TLOD limiting when running the GPU-Z companion app and VRAM overflow in MSFS is impending, as occurs for some users with MSFS 2024.
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention, and
 - Auto restoration of original MSFS settings changed by the app, recently enhanced to withstand MSFS CTDs.<br><br>